sensudata/flux/colm/README.txt

 #
 # This directory contains some colm programs that can be used standalone, or in
-# some cases, embedded into the Go codebase.
+# the case of tableflux, embedded into the Go codebase.
 #
-#  * flux: contains the primary flux grammar and a parsing driver
+#  * parseflux: contains a plain parsing driver for pure flux
 #
 #  * influxql: contains timeboxed experiment to translate influxql -> flux.
 Very
 #    far from complete.